These examples are all tested to work with IDE v13 or higher, so try to use that if possible!

 This one plays 4 different files depending on serial characters, good if you have say an xbee you want to use.

-you can change the speed of playback for an interesting effect.
+By messing with the playback interrupt, you can change the speed of playback for an interesting effect.

 Here is the sketch, connect the potentiometer to analog pin 0 (or change the code).